 The food featured on this blog is plant-based and nut-free!
 It is plant-based because I am vegan and it is nut-free because of allergies/sensitivities.
 On this page I’d like to explain a little about veganism.
 To be sure we are on the same wave: here are two important definitions.

 Vegetarians abstain from consuming animals, so they don’t eat meat, fish or any other animals or products made out of animal bodies like insects or gelatin.
 The practice of vegetarians is called vegetarianism.

 Vegans, in addition, also abstain from the use of every other animal product, like milk, butter, cheese, eggs, honey, leather, wool and silk.
 The practice of vegans is called veganism.

-Of course there’s more than only these two terms, but for simplicity I leave it like this.
+There are many variations on these ‘diets’ or lifestyles, but for simplicity I leave it like this.

 What do vegans eat?

 Vegans don’t eat animal products, but they do eat everything else!
 Fruits, vegetables, beans, like soy beans, kidney beans and black beans, peas like chickpeas and lentils, other legumes like peanuts, tubers like potatoes and sweet potatoes, grains like wheat, buckwheat, spelt, rye, oat, rice and corn, mushrooms, seeds, nuts, sprouts, seaweeds, bulbs like garlic, rhizomes like ginger, all herbs and spices, sugar and salt – and all derived products!
 You may have specific dietary wishes, but know there’s plenty of plant-based food to choose from!

 It may seem hard to do at first, eating vegan or plant-based, but it gets easier.
 I promise!
 It will take some time and effort to adapt, but you will get the hang of it.